 Our board of directors believes that good corporate governance is important to ensure that our company is managed for the long-term benefit of stockholders.
 Current copies of our corporate governance guidelines, code of business conduct and ethics, and charters for our audit, compensation, nominating and corporate governance, and risk oversight and sustainability committees are available on our website, www.kadant.com, in the Investors section under the caption "Corporate Governance."
-We may also use our website in the future to make certain disclosures required by the rules of The New York Stock Exchange (NYSE), on which our common stock is listed.
+We may also use our website in the future to make certain disclosures required by the rules of the NYSE, on which our common stock is listed.